edvardxyz/dwm/README.md

 # My build of DWM - from [*suckless.org*](https://www.suckless.org)
+## I dont use this anymore- i use savedconfig useflag in gentoo and patch through portage

 I changed to using emerge to compile dwm from gentoo repo with savedconfig. dwm config in /etc/portage/savedconfig/x11-wm and patches go in /etc/portage/patches/x11-wm/dwm